canonical/cloud-init/doc/rtd/reference/yaml_examples/write_files.rst

 Defer writing content
 =====================

-This example shows how to fefer writing the file until after the Nginx package is installed and its user is created alongside.
+This example shows how to defer writing the file until after the packages have been installed and its user is created alongside.

 .. literalinclude:: ../../../module-docs/cc_write_files/example5.yaml
    :language: yaml